Hemalatha Lavanam

 Hemalatha Lavanam (26 February 1932 – 19 March 2008) was an Indian social reformer, writer, and atheist who protested against untouchability and the caste system.
-She was also a co-founder of Samskar with her husband, Lavanam.
+She was also a co-founder of 'Samskar' with her husband, Lavanam.

-Life
+Early life

-Hemalatha was born on 26 February 1932 at Vinukonda in Madras Presidency of British India, now in the Guntur District of Andhra Pradesh, India.
-She was the daughter of Telugu poet Gurram Joshua and Mirayamma and the daughter-in-law of social reformer Goparaju Ramachandra Rao and Saraswathi Gora, who were atheist social reformers and founders of the Atheist Centre in Vijayawada.
+Hemalatha was born on 26 February 1932 at Vinukonda in Madras Presidency of British India, now in the Guntur district of Andhra Pradesh, India.
+She was the daughter of Telugu poet Gurram Joshua and Maryamma.

+Personal life

+She married Lavanam in 1960 and became the daughter-in-law of social reformer Goparaju Ramachandra Rao and Saraswathi Gora, who were atheist social reformers and founders of the Atheist Centre in Vijayawada.

 Reformation of denotified tribes

 Through Samskar, Lavanam and Hemlatha took part in historical surrenders of dacoits in Chambal Valley to Vinobha Bhave.
 Jaya Prakash Narayan inspired the couple to work on criminal rehabilitation.
 Hemlatha, Lavanam and volunteers from atheist centre participated actively in criminal reformation and rehabilitation in 1974 in the areas of erstwhile criminal settlements Sitanagaram, Stuartpuram, Kawali, and Kapparallathippa in Andhra Pradesh.
 They devoted their time to bring change in the mindset of criminal tribal shelter helped to provide alternative livelihood to criminal rehabilitated families.
 Hemalatha and Lavanam demanded government of Andhra Pradesh to abolish settlements.
 Due to their efforts, the state government took a step in abolishing the managements and declaring them as free colonies in 1976.
 They visited the prisoners of Stuartpuram and kept constant contact through letters.
 The families of settlers visited Atheist center for advice.
 This contact changed some hardened criminals.
 They motivated the criminals to change from crime culture.